-We frame diagnosis based on PHCA models as a soft constraint optimization problem (COP) (Ref.
-11).
+We frame diagnosis based on PHCA models as a soft constraint optimization problem (COP) [Schiex et al., 1995].
 The COP encodes the PHCA models as probabilistic constraints, such that the optimal solutions correspond to the most likely PHCA state trajectories.
 The soft constraint formulation allows a separation between probability specification and variables to be solved for.
 Thus, we can associate probabilities with constraints that encode transitions, while solving for state variables.